 memory as something new but rather had the memories tucked away where memories belong.

-Just shy of five foot nine, her blond hair often tied in a ponytail, with a fair complexion and medium‑boned,
+Just shy of five foot ten, her blond hair often tied in a ponytail, with a fair complexion and medium‑boned,

 Kelly was a lovely girl, with a bright, softly oval face that showed there was more to her than just her

-surface beauty.
-Being in love with her, Stuart had moved out of the Halliwell Manor, where he had been
+With his memories restored, Stuart had moved out of the Halliwell Manor, where he had

-Magazine and Piper Halliwell's P3 club were sufficient for the household, of which he, along with third
+were sufficient for the household, of which he, along with third Halliwell

 sister Phoebe, had been a part.
 But now that he and Kelly were living together on their own, they needed